-Factors attributing to the significant variances in Current and Other Assets and Net Position Restricted for Construction resulted from proceeds from the Series 2017 PEBA Revenue Bonds.
-The significant variances in Total Net Position, Unrestricted Net Position, Liabilities, and Deferred Inflows of Resources are due to the implementation of GASB Statements No. 68 and No. 75.
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
+Factors attributing to the significant variances in Current and Other Assets and Net Position Restricted for Construction resulted from proceeds from the Series 2017 PEBA Revenue Bonds being recorded in the prior year and expended in the current year.
+The significant variances in Deferred Outflows of Resources and Deferred Inflows of Resources are due to annual actuarial calculations related to GASB Statements No. 68 on pensions and No. 75 for OPEB.